 - No oven required for the incubation step.
 Yes, you read right!
 Thanks to the yogurt mode of the Instant Pot, the tempeh is at the perfect temperature, meaning the mold develops well.
 I used to incubate tempeh in my oven, meaning I couldn't use it for 48H.
 Not good when you have a cookie craving...Problem solved with the Instant Pot!

 Start by pressure cooking the soybeans for 40 minutes, no soaking needed.
-Just rinse the beans, cover with water and pressure cook.
+Just rinse the beans, cover with water and pressure cook in the Instant Pot.

 To speed up the process even more, I used peeled split soybeans.
 They don't only cook faster, they also do not require peeling, which is usually the most time-consuming step when making tempeh from whole soybeans.
 If you can't find split and peeled soybeans, there is an extra step you will have to do, check out the recipe notes.